-- Meal plans work because they give structure to the diet by providing specific instructions to the client.
+- Meal plans work because they structure the diet by providing specific instructions to the client.

 - Meal plans are based on years of scientific research.

-- Meal plans relieve the stress most people associate with dieting and provides a sense of accomplishment for the client.
+- Meal plans relieve the stress most people associate with dieting and provide a sense of accomplishment for the client.

-Meal plans allow for the client to take control and alter their eating patterns.
-By successfully following a meal plan to a “T”, a client will very likely lose their excess weight and live a happier, healthier lifestyle.
+Meal plans allow the client to take control and alter their eating patterns.
+By successfully following a meal plan to the T, a client will very likely lose their excess weight and live a happier, healthier lifestyle.